rgembalik/jquery-segmented-picker/README.md

 #jquery-segmented-picker
 ##Description
 This plugin is simply wrapper for text input to become picker for any format you wish.
+It is meant to be simple and to look simple while giving you some control over what user writes.

 The main idea in it is to avoid showing complicated popups while there is possibility to use keyboard only.
-That way you can incorporate it in any more complex forms without worrying about overcomplicated layout.
+That way you can incorporate it in any more complex forms without worrying about complicating layout further.

 We will use it mainly as simple time picker, time duration picker and maybe as currency picker.